What Muse Hub is in MuseScore and what it’s for

 • Advanced equalization

-📰 Inspiration and Resources in Muse Hub
+📰 Inspiration and resources in Muse Hub

 Muse Hub also offers a section called Inspiration, where you can find: